 Pledge of Revenues; Assignment of Rights.
 The Bonds are secured by a first lien on and pledge of all of the Revenues and a pledge of all the moneys in the Lease Revenue Fund (but excluding therefrom moneys in a Reserve Subaccount dedicated to a related Series of Bonds, as provided in the applicable Supplemental Indenture), including all amounts derived from the investments of such moneys.
-The Bonds are equally secured by a pledge, charge and lien upon the Revenues and such moneys without priority for number, date of the Bonds, date of execution or date of delivery; and the payment of the interest on and principal of the Bonds and any premiums upon the Revenues and such moneys.
+The Bonds are equally secured by a pledge, charge and lien upon the Revenues and such moneys without priority for number, date of the Bonds, date of execution or date of delivery; and the payment of the interest on and principal of the Bonds and any premiums upon the redemption of any portion thereof is and are secured by an exclusive pledge, charge and lien upon the Revenues and such moneys.
 To the extent that a Reserve Subaccount is established with respect to a Series of Bonds, such Series of Bonds is secured by a first lien on and pledge of the moneys in the corresponding Reserve Subaccount.
 So long as any of the Bonds are Outstanding, the Revenues must not be used for any other purpose; except that out of the Revenues and such moneys there may be apportioned such sums, for such purposes, as are expressly permitted by the Indenture.